Sizing your Rotary Index Table

 page for each model.
 View our Catalog.

-4. Load Weight: If the index time is not a factor, total load weight
+4. Load Weight: If the index time is not a factor, total load weight must be checked to not exceed bearing capabilities.
+Bearing capabilities can be found in the catalog under each model.

 * NOTE: Trunnions consider the above, but the out of balance (static) torque is a new item that must be considered.
 Static torque is generally the deciding factor in sizing a trunnion.
 Flexible index drives are stronger than their fixed counterparts, as they always have a minimum of two cam followers engaged in preload (new TMF indexers will have up to five contacting the cam at any time).
 To size a flexible rotary index table unit, assume the same size as the fixed for preliminary estimates until final loading can be calculated by engineering.